tkatchdmitri/optimization_in_one_exact_step/README.md

 ## Generalization

 Some might argue we don't want a minimum on the training data but the validation data leading to a generalization issue.
 However, flatter solutions generalize better and this can be guaranteed if we one-step to the point that has all higher order derivatives close to zero.

+## Humans

+Do humans one-stepp or n-step?
+Derivatives take time to compute.
+So possibly humans one-step but not instantenously.
+Perhaps dopamine has something to do with how long a human is willing to compute derivatives.

+How is this implemented in human spiking neural networks?
+Is spiking even a fact of nature?
+If you assume 1000 trillion synapses you get that the length of an axon is roughly 1/1000th of a 4 feet, which sounds reasonable.

+Ignoring the spiking hypothesis for the moment and proceeding with the network hypothesis for the origins of intelligence, we might also hypothesize that the requirements for data decrease with time.